Voices in Your Head

 Voices in Your Head is a student-run a cappella group from the University of Chicago who aim to "push the bounds of contemporary a cappella."
 Founded in 1998, the group has consisted of both undergraduate and graduate students whose studies range from Economics to Music to MD/PhD programs.
-Its unique repertoire includes original pieces, as well as an eclectic mix of pop, R&B, rock, and alternative music.
+Its unique repertoire includes original pieces, as well as an eclectic mix of pop, R&B, Jazz, and alternative music.
 Voices competes regularly in the International Championship of Collegiate A Cappella (ICCA) and releases studio recordings of their arrangements.

 History

-1998—2008
+1998–2008

 Voices in Your Head was formed in the fall of 1998 by members who realized there were no 'funky' performance organizations at the University of Chicago.
 They released their first live album, Sesquipedalia, in 2000, their first studio album, On Point, in 2002, and their second studio album, Songs for Padded Rooms, in 2005.

-2008—2014
+2008–2014

 Note To Self, their third studio album which was released on May 23, 2008, received a strong Recorded A Cappella Review Board review and contained a track ("Magic") selected for the 2008 edition of the international a cappella compilation, Voices Only.
 Noted author Nick Hornby also included "Magic" from Note To Self in his 2008 playlist for the New York Times.

 On February 17, 2009, Ben Folds announced that "Magic" would appear on his 2009 album Ben Folds Presents: University A Cappella!, calling it "a hell of a cool place to live for three and a half minutes."
 NBC Washington commented on the group's contribution, "Magic," saying "the arrangement is so different from the original that the song is a completely unique artifact–which should be the goal of any group, a cappella or otherwise, when attempting a cover."
 In an interview with Entertainment Weekly, Ben Folds commented: "There’s a group from the University of Chicago called Voices in Your Head that sings 'Magic' on the record, and to me they’re in a different league from the rest of the groups."
-As part of the tour to support the album release, Voices in Your Head performed live with Ben Folds on March 19, 2009 in Milwaukee, WI at the Eagles Ballroom.
+As part of the tour to support the album release, Voices in Your Head performed live with Ben Folds on March 19, 2009, in Milwaukee, WI at the Eagles Ballroom.

 That same year, Voices competed for the first time in the International Championship of Collegiate A Cappella for the first time.
 In 2011, Voices finished third at their Midwest Quarterfinal; in 2012, they came in first at both the Quarterfinal and the Semifinal, progressing to ICCA finals in New York City, where they finished fourth overall.
 In addition, they competed in the inaugural Boston Sings collegiate competition, where they placed first.